Joseph Acquaro: Role as a police informer

 Following the release of information about Nicola Gobbo's involvement with Victoria Police and the Royal Commission into the Management of Police Informants it was revealed that up to 6 other legal professionals are still acting as informants.
 At that time Victoria Police stated that, of these legal professionals, there was only one possible case of unethical behaviour.

 It was also revealed that Acquaro, referred to as Lawyer A, had given Victoria Police information on his former client Francesco “Frank” Madafferi without being registered as a human source as Acquaro had been deemed unsuitable for registration.
-The convictions of Madafferi and Saverio Zirilli for a 2007 drug importation scheme is being appeals as they were represented by both Acquaro and Gobbo.
+The convictions of Madafferi and Saverio Zirilli for a 2007 drug importation scheme is being appealed as they were represented by both Acquaro and Gobbo.

 Victoria Police had attempted to keep their relationship with Acquaro secret by following their standard policy of neither confirming nor denying that he was an informer until they were ordered to release it by the Court of Appeals so that it can be used by Madafferi and Saverio Zirilli in appeals against their convictions.

 In January 2021 it was revealed in court documents that Acquaro was never registered as a police informer although he was assessed to become one in 2008 and 2014 and had provided information on Madafferi which may have materially affected his trial.